dora71/Python-Transceiver-Steuerung/README.rst

 Roadmap
 =======

+- ask Kenwood about other datasheets and how many devices with COM Port are sold?
+So we know how many people could be interested in at maximum.
 - better and shorter name for the project
 - get datasheets from different transceivers (Kenwood and others)
 - compare datasheets regarding different commands